underscoreio/shapeless-guide/src/pages/intro/generic.md

 Sometimes, however, types are *too* specific.
-There are situations where we want to exploit similarities between types to avoid repetition and boilerplate.
+There are situations where we want to exploit similarities between types to avoid repetition.
 For example, consider the following definitions:

 ```tut:book:silent